jcsteh/osara/readme.md

  - The LUFS, RMS and true peak options use the JS: Loudness Meter Peak/RMS/LUFS (Cockos) effect, which is included with REAPER.
   OSARA will add the effect to tracks automatically and remove it when it is no longer required.
   These levels are measured pre-fader due to the reliance on the JS effect.
- - Gain reduction is only supported for track effects which expose this information.
+ - Gain reduction is only supported for effects which expose this information.
 5. If you are watching a track, you can check the Follow when last touch track changes option to watch whatever track you move to in your project.
 6. If you want to be notified when the level of channels exceeds a certain level, in the "Notify automatically for channels:" grouping, check the options for the desired channels and enter the desired level.
 7. The Hold level grouping allows you to specify whether the highest level (or lowest level for some level types) remains as the reported level and for how long.